-- 2. If you choose not use an ambulance service, please proceed to the Accident & Emergency or Casualty facility nearest to you.
+- 1. Please call an ambulance - 2.
+If you choose not use an ambulance service, please proceed to the Accident & Emergency or Casualty facility nearest to you.
 Please remember to take your membership card with you and proof of your identity.
-For any serious condition that may require a hospital admission, please proceed directly to the nearest HOSPITAL CASUALTY facility. - 3.
-If you have a personal Advisory Agent to assist with claims and benefits use, please call your agent to notify them.
-If you do not have a personal Advisory Agent, please notify Alliance Health on +263 772 126 120 or clientservices@healthzim.com
+For any serious condition that may require a hospital admission, please proceed directly to the nearest HOSPITAL CASUALTY facility. - If you have a personal Advisory Agent to assist with claims and benefits use, please call your agent to notify them.
+If you do not have a personal Advisory Agent, please notify Alliance Health on +263 772 126 120 or callcentre@healthzim.com